Fuso (company)

-The Mitsubishi Fuso Truck and Bus Corporation (三菱ふそうトラック・バス株式会社, Mitsubishi Fusō Torakku・Basu Kabushiki gaisha) is a Japanese manufacturer of trucks and buses.
-It is headquartered in Kawasaki, Kanagawa and owned by Germany-based Daimler Truck.
+Mitsubishi Fuso Truck and Bus Corporation (三菱ふそうトラック・バス株式会社, Mitsubishi Fusō Torakku・Basu Kabushiki gaisha), doing business as Mitsubishi Fuso (三菱ふそう), or Fuso (ふそう, Fusō), is a Japanese manufacturer of trucks and buses.
+It is headquartered in Kawasaki, Kanagawa.
+Following its merger with Hino Motors, the company operates as a subsidiary of Archion.

+The Fuso brand traces its origins to 1932, when the first B46 bus was built at the Kobe Works of Mitsubishi Shipbuilding Company (a predecessor of Mitsubishi Heavy Industries).
+The current corporate entity was established in 2003 when the truck and bus division was spun off from Mitsubishi Motors to form an independent company.
+Previously a subsidiary of Daimler Truck, Fuso merged with Hino Motors in 2026 and became a subsidiary of the newly formed Archion.

 Fuso derives from the ancient Chinese term fusang (扶桑), for a sacred tree said to grow at the spot in the east where the sun rises, and has been used to refer to Japan itself.
 The actual fuso tree is a hibiscus.

 History

-Mitsubishi Heavy Industries.
+Mitsubishi Heavy Industries

 In 1932, the first B46 bus (the Fuso) was built at the Mitsubishi Shipbuilding Company's Kobe Works.
 Two years later (1934), the Mitsubishi Shipbuilding Company was renamed Mitsubishi Heavy Industries (MHI).
 Three years after that (1937), the MHI motor-vehicle operations at the Kobe Works were transferred to the Tokyo Works.
 In 1949, the Fuso Motors Sales Company was established.

 In 1950, Mitsubishi Heavy Industries was split into three companies: